amunategui/amunategui.github.io/_posts/2014-10-22-binary-outcome-modeling.md

 outcomeName <- 'Survived2'
 ```
 <br><br>
-As with most modeling projects, we need to split our data set into two portions: a **training** portion and a **testing** one.
-By doing this, we can use one portion to teach the model how to recognize survivors on the Titanic and the other portion to evaluate the model on a portion of the data it has never seen before (setting the seed is paramount for reproducibility as ``createDataPartition`` will shuffle the data randomly before splitting it and by using the same seed you will always get the same split):
+As with most modeling projects, we need to split our data into two portions: a **training** and a **testing** portion.
+By doing this, we can use one portion to teach the model how to recognize survivors on the Titanic and the other portion to evaluate the model.
+Setting the **seed** is paramount for reproducibility as ``createDataPartition`` will shuffle the data randomly before splitting it.
+By using the same seed you will always get the same split in subsequent runs:

 ```r